 Add carrots and let boil for about 7-8 minutes.

 In a small bowl, whisk eggs and grated cheese together.
-Whisk into boiling broth.
+Whisk egg and cheese mixture into boiling broth.

 Add shredded chicken.